maxime-michel/ttg/_posts/2011-09-18-alternate-tunings.md

 It is worth mentioning here than on top of being a left-hander (but playing on regular right-handed guitars), Hendrix used to play in Eb tuning, which is different to the standard E tuning.
-He started tuning so early in his career due to the fact that he was playing in rhythm'n'blues clubs with horn players, and those tend to play tunes in the keys of Eb or Bb most of the time.
+He started tuning so early in his career due to the fact that he was playing in rhythm and blues clubs with horn players, and those tend to play tunes in the keys of Eb or Bb most of the time.

 Eb tuning is fairly similar to standard tuning, since they are in fact the same tuning, with a semitone difference.
 To tune a guitar in Eb, simply lower each